Benjamin-morel/TensorFlow/README.md

 ## What's in this code repository?

+In this repository, Python scripts can be used to build and train neural networks for a wide range of applications.
+You'll find 6 codes:
+1. Image recognition :
+2. Text corpus classification
+3. Regression and prediction
+4. Convolutional network
+5. Generative network
+6. ?

 ## How to use it?
 It's extremely easy to use!
 You don't need a high-performance computer to run the codes, just a Google account.